joonhocho/react-native-google-sign-in/README.md

 ## iOS
+- Make sure you have a Swift Bridging Header for your project.
+Here's [how to create one](http://www.learnswiftonline.com/getting-started/adding-swift-bridging-header/) if you don't.

-Follow Google's official instructions for [iOS](https://developers.google.com/identity/sign-in/ios/start-integrating).
+- Follow Google's official instructions for [iOS](https://developers.google.com/identity/sign-in/ios/start-integrating).
 Make sure to install Google SDK with CocoaPods.
 I could not get it working without CocoaPods.
 - Open up your project in xcode and right click the package.
-- Click `Add files to 'Your project name'`.
+- Click `Add files to '{YourApp}'`.
 - Select to `{YourApp}/node_modules/react-native-google-sign-in/ios/RNGoogleSignIn`.
 - Click 'Add'.
 - Click your project in the navigator on the left and go to `Build Settings`.
-- Search for `Objective-C Bridging Header` under `Swift Compiler - General`.
-- Double click on the value column.
-- Enter `../node_modules/react-native-google-sign-in/ios/RNGoogleSignIn/RNGoogleSignIn-Bridging-Header.h`
 - Search for `Header Search Paths`.
 - Double click on the value column.
 - Add `$(SRCROOT)/../node_modules/react-native-google-sign-in/ios/RNGoogleSignIn`.